tvdsluijs/medisana_weights/docs/index.md

 ## Medisana VitaDock and Scale

-I've got this medisana scale that uploads my data into the Medisana VitaDock Cloud.
+I've got this Medisana scale that uploads my data into the Medisana VitaDock Cloud.
 That environment had a API but that does not work anymore.

 They still have the VitaDock online portal, but I wanted direct access to my own data.